 Horizontal Federated Learning (HFL): a federated learning technique without exchanging/sharing local data set, wherein the local data set in different FL clients for local model training have the same feature space for different samples (e.g. UE IDs).

-Vertical Federated Learning (VFL): a federated learning technique without exchanging/sharing local data set, wherein the local data set in different VFL Participant for local model training have different feature spaces for the same samples (e.g. UE IDs).
+Vertical Federated Learning (VFL): a federated learning technique without exchanging/sharing local data set, wherein the local data set in different VFL Participant for local model training have different feature spaces for the same samples (e.g. UE IDs).Label: A label is the property of interest that is to be learned in supervised machine learning.

-Editor's note: Whether different feature space required for VFL is FFS.

-Label: A label is the property of interest that is to be learned in supervised machine learning.

-VFL Server: An NF that discovers and selects VFL clients, and coordinates the VFL process.
+VFL Server: An NF with functionality of discovering and selecting VFL clients, and coordinating the VFL process.

 NOTE 1: The VFL server may have role of VFL Active Participant during VFL training.

-VFL Client: An NF that plays the role of the passive participant in a training process.
+VFL Client: An NF with the functionality of performing VFL training and inference as tasked by the VFL server..

-Editor's note: Whether the definition of VFL Client can be extended to play a role in inference is FFS.

-VFL Active Participant: An NF with labels for a VFL training task that may have related input data.
+VFL Active Participant: An NF with access to labels for a VFL training task that may have related input data.

-VFL Passive Participant: A VFL client with access to the required input data without the required labels for a VFL training task.
-There can be multiple passive participants in VFL.
+VFL Passive Participant: An NF with access to input data without the required labels for a VFL training task.

-Editor's note: Terms may be added, deleted or modified during conclusion discussions.

-Editor's note: During the conclusions discussion, it will be decided whether both the VFL server / VFL client and the VFL active participant / passive participant terminology is required.